jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/adminApplication/mailboxes/mailboxes.rst

 **How to remove users from mailbox**

-1. To remove all users from mailbox (remove all permissions to the particular mailbox from the all users who has it except the user who do the action) click on the button "Deactivate"
+1. To remove all users from mailbox (remove all permissions to the particular mailbox from the all users who has it except the user who do the action) click the "Deactivate" button
 2. Confirm the decision and users will be unassigned

 **How to delete mailbox**

-1. Click on "Delete" button
+1. Click the "Delete" button
-2. Enter the mailbox in upper case to the field in the modal window which opens after click on "Delete" button
+2. Enter the mailbox in upper case to the field in the modal window which opens after click the "Delete" button
 3. Confirm the decision and mailbox will be deleted

 .. note:: `Behaviour of mailbox after deletion <delete_mailbox_behaviour.html>`_